momentics/NanoVNA-X/doc/building.md

   after updating the toolchain to avoid mixing incompatible object files.
 - **Permission errors when flashing** – on Linux, add udev rules for DFU devices or run `dfu-util` with `sudo`.
+- **Host utility cannot detect the device** – after flashing, open the USB console and confirm the session starts with `ch> ` before the banner.
+Older host caches (e.g. NanoVNA-Saver) may need a reconnect to pick up the new handshake.

 Following these steps should yield a repeatable build both locally and in continuous integration environments.